Home > Lawsuits > Great Expectations Online Dating Contract Violations

 Register your Great Expectations Complaint

 If you or a loved one has suffered damages in this case, you may qualify for damages or remedies that may be awarded in a possible class action or lawsuit.
-Please fill in the form to the right to submit your complaint to a lawyer for a free evaluation.
+Please click here to fill in our form to submit your complaint to a lawyer for a free evaluation.

 Spent over $3000 for this sh*t service.
 Absolute horrible experience.
 Every single employee of Great Expectations should burn in hell.